January 12, 2018

 For more information click here.

-Serious illness or death within the student's immediate family, religious holidays and participation in field trips and athletic contests are all understandable reasons for missing class.
+Serious illness or death within the student's immediate family, religious holidays (see Provost's policy) and participation in NCAA athletic contests are all understandable reasons for missing class.
 I urge you not to penalize students who are absent for such reasons.
 These students have the obligation ahead of time to make the necessary arrangements for make-ups.
 Students not attending class, or attending so irregularly as to be making no progress in the course, may be excluded.
 Up to the Withdrawal deadline, the resultant grade is a W; thereafter, an F. This policy is reasonable, however, only when announced to the students in advance.
 You also are not obligated to provide makeup tests for students whose absence is not warranted by the above circumstances.

 Students occasionally disappear for extensive intervals from the radar screen.
 When that happens or should you have serious concerns about the well-being of a student, please alert the Office of the Dean of the College in Monroe; the student’s association dean will follow up with you in these regards.